16 Great Reasons to Visit Brasov, Romania in 2025

 Getting around Brasov

 The historic center is relatively small, making it easy to explore on foot.
-It’s a delightful experience to walk around the cobblestone streets, which are lined up with bars and restaurants.
-The temperature is pleasant in the summer, and the streets are usually covered in snow during the winter.
+It’s a delightful experience to walk around the cobblestone streets, which are lined with bars and restaurants.
+The temperature is pleasant in the summer, and the streets are often covered in snow during the winter.

 Brașov city center in winter

 Nevertheless, and this is something I love about my hometown, public transportation is incredibly efficient.
-It is made up of buses and trolleybuses but they run always on time, you get regular updates and schedules at every bus stop and they even provide free wifi onboard.
+It is made up of buses and trolleybuses, but they always run on time, you get regular updates and schedules at every bus stop, and some even provide free wifi onboard.
 In less than 30 minutes, you can go from one side of the city to the other.
 So feel free to book your accommodation a little outside the city center.

 Find more about local transportation on the official website.